 (d) If an attorney is used as an advisor, the person using the attorney shall inform the AIB hearing authority of their intent to do so at least two business days prior to the hearing.

-(5) Review of evidence: The student and the instructor may request to view material related to the case prior to a scheduled hearing by contacting the dean.
-To facilitate this process, the party should contact the dean as early as possible prior to the scheduled hearing.
-The dean shall make a reasonable effort to support the request to the extent allowable by state and federal law.
+(5) Review of evidence: The student and the instructor may request to view material related to the case prior to a scheduled hearing by contacting the AVP.
+To facilitate this process, the party should contact the AVP as early as possible prior to the scheduled hearing.
+The AVP shall make a reasonable effort to support the request to the extent allowable by state and federal law.

 (b) The student and the instructor have the right to view all material presented during the course of the hearing.